Guidelines & Policies

 Material Access Policy

 Restrictions on access to materials in the collections are informed by the need to balance both access and confidentiality.
-Although many records and manuscript collections are open for use, there are materials held in the SCUA collections that are subject to access restrictions.
-These restrictions may be due to legal implications, donor request, or may be determined by the SCUA and/or in conjunction with the related department or office.
+Although many records and manuscript collections are open for use, there are materials held in the ASC collections that are subject to access restrictions.
+These restrictions may be due to legal implications, donor request, or may be determined by the ASC and/or in conjunction with the related department or office.
 For some historic collections, access is determined by the University Archivist.
-In addition, the SCUA reserves the right to restrict the use of records, whether open or restricted, which are unprocessed, of exceptional value, particularly fragile, and/or which may contain confidential material.
+In addition, the ASC reserves the right to restrict the use of records, whether open or restricted, which are unprocessed, of exceptional value, particularly fragile, and/or which may contain confidential material.

 Materials do not circulate and are kept in a secure storage area that is not available for browsing.
 All materials must be viewed in the Ringenberg Reading Room unless digital copies are provided or are already available online.

 Researchers wishing to access materials by visiting the ASC should schedule an appointment by emailing firstname.lastname@example.org or contacting the University Archivist.

 Ringenberg Reading Room Policy